yinacobian/ViromicsWorkshop/README.md

 1) A dataset to work with
 2) Access to a server
+3) Be able to use the command line
+4) Be able to move files between your computer and the server

 ## 1. What to do with my data wight after it's sequenced?